luchanos/here_i_am/README_ENG.md

 # Soft_Skills

-For a long time I used to be a service engineer.
-Due to my past responsible I have this soft skills:

-- I can find common language with different persons;
-- conflict solving;
+- Experience in conflict solving;
-- leadership skills
+- Leadership skills.

 [To the content](#content)

 # Personal_achievements

-I have personal reward from Vice President of Sberbank for my 2021 results estimation.
+- Personal reward from Vice President of Sberbank for 2021 results estimation.
+- Team personal reward for 2021 results estimation.

 [To the content](#content)

 # Teaching

-I have rich teaching experience.
-I have my own student team.
-We develop CRM for medical technical service.
+I have valuable teaching and mentoring experience.
+I can create Python Backend courses for customer request.
-Furthermore I have my private mentoring program.

 [To the content](#content)